 • Traveling overseas to prepare and implement trainings, workshops and consultations;

-• Developing, planning, and preparing overall program budgets based on CLDP interagency agreements, including monitoring budgets as expenditures occur, notifying funding agencies of spending rates, and reviewing regular bills for CLDP programs;
+• Developing and managing overall program budgets, including tracking expenditures as they occur, notifying funding agencies of spending rates, and reviewing bills for CLDP programs;

-• Staying informed about applicable federal regulations and departmental policies to ensure that all CLDP plans and expenditures comply with the relevant requirements;
+• Monitoring federal regulations and departmental policies to ensure that all CLDP work plans and expenditures comply with the relevant requirements;

-• Liaising with government officials, judges and other high level diplomatic, community, and business leaders in foreign countries and domestically.
+• Liaising with foreign government officials and other high-level diplomatic personnel and business leaders overseas.

 Applicants must possess one or more years of specialized experience, including volunteer work done through national service programs (e.g., Peace Corps, AmeriCorps) and other organizations (e.g., professional, philanthropic, religious, spiritual, community, student, social).

-Additionally, applicants must be able to satisfy the below requirements:
+Additionally, applicants must be able to satisfy the following requirements:

 • Ability to communicate effectively, orally and in writing, with peers and high-level U.S. and foreign officials;

-• Fluency in any second language (other than English) preferred but not required, such as French or language(s) of the expected geographic region of Southeast and South Asia, e.g. Vietnamese, Tagalog, Malay, Nepalese, etc.;
+• Fluency in any second language (other than English); preferred but not required are language(s) of the expected geographic region of sub-Saharan Africa including French, Portuguese, Swahili, and/or Arabic;

 • Ability to manage program budgets, complex logistics, and complete procurement requests;